-No one in the world can 'guarantee' what the results of what any investigation may be, certainly not, before they find out and have underpinned if an item is or is not legitimate!
+No one in the world can 'guarantee' what the results of what any investigation may be.
+Certainly not, before they find out and have fully underpinned if an item is or is not legitimate!

-In the final analysis, as with a court of law, the determination of the case is not down to us
+In the final analysis, as with a court of law, the final determination of the case is not down to us.

 Q: How long does it take to have a work of art authenticated and how much will the process cost me?

-Every project and investigation is entirely different from the next and presents us with completely different sets of rules, factors and indeed, problems that need to be addressed and eventually understood or solved.
+Every project and investigation is entirely different from the next and presents us with completely different sets factors and indeed, problems.
+Each needs to be addressed and eventually understood or overcome.

-Some cases can take a great deal more time and trouble, particularly when you have no reliable provenance or accurate and traceable family history attached to the piece to back up its legitimacy.
+Other cases can take a great deal more time, particularly when you have no reliable provenance or accurate and traceable family history attached to the piece to back up its legitimacy.

 Q: What then is the process of authentication?

 Answer: We work together in logical and progressive stages.